tim-bsm/dhbw_latex-template/README.md

 &nbsp;

-## Legal statements
+## Legal statement
 As already stated under [the license](LICENSE), I do NOT guarantee any correctness of this repository and thus this template.
-That means, using this template is at your own risk of something being worng or not as stated in the guidelines of the DHBW.
+That means, using this template is at your own risk of something being wrong or not as stated in the guidelines of the DHBW.
 That being said, I did develop this template with the [guidelines for the technical commission from october 2021](https://www.dhbw.de/fileadmin/user_upload/Dokumente/Dokumente_fuer_Studierende/191212_Leitlinien_Praxismodule_Studien_Bachelorarbeiten.pdf) in mind.